satviksriv/weather-website/README.md

 It uses two API endpoints to fetch the weather data.

 - [Geocoding](https://www.mapbox.com/): To get the latitude and longitude of the location entered by the user.
-- [Weather](https://weatherstack.com/): To get the weather condition of the location entered by the user bu utilizing the latitude and longitude provided by the Geocoding API.
+- [Weather](https://weatherstack.com/): To get the weather condition of the location entered by the user by utilizing the latitude and longitude provided by the Geocoding API.

 ## Features